 Austin Champion represents companies and individuals in complex litigation in state and federal courts throughout the country.
 Austin's experience includes a unique combination of plaintiff-side contingency fee litigation and complex defense litigation involving both business and intellectual property disputes in the telecommunications, finance, energy, technology, real estate, and retail industries.

 Austin's business litigation experience includes the prosecution and defense of claims for fraud, false advertising, unfair competition, breach of contract, and breach of fiduciary duties.
 In the intellectual property arena, Austin has represented clients in cases involving claims for patent infringement, copyright infringement, trademark infringement, and violations of the Lanham Act.

 Austin received a B.A. from The University of Texas at Austin and a J.D., cum laude, from Southern Methodist University Dedman School of Law, where he served as an Articles Editor for the SMU Law Review Association.
-In 2012, Austin was recognized as a "Texas Rising Star", a Thomson Reuters service.
+Austin was recognized as a "Texas Rising Star" by Super Lawyers Magazine, a Thomson Reuters service, in 2012 and 2014.

 Represented oilfield services provider in suit for fraud and breach of contract against subsidiary of publicly traded oil and gas company.

 Currently representing assignee and exclusive licensee in suit for patent infringement in the District of Delaware involving pay-day lending products.